haleli-amiad/cartloop/client/README.md

 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-npm run build / build:prod
+npm run build
+both in directory file and in client file. the first one will run the server, and the second will run the client.
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.